 - Price: Free or Premium ($1/mo billed yearly)

-- Best Feature: You can trigger this extension with a single click or a keyboard shortcut — and it has a light and a dark mode too.
+- Best Feature: You can trigger this extension with a single click or a keyboard shortcut — and it has a light and dark mode, too.

 Most websites on the internet don’t always present information in the clearest or most efficient ways.
 Often, a website can have a distracting layout — and most of the time, they want you to do all sorts of things.
 You might have popups asking you to sign up for a mailing list, or you may even end up seeing ads all over the place.
 There’s never a lack of some call to action somewhere.
 This is where the Just Read extension for Google Chrome comes in.